emberdex/NFCReader/README.md

 * Java 8 or above.
 * The ACS drivers for the reader must be installed - the stock Windows driver does not work.

+### Things to note
+* The application uses 4 images, displayed during various states of the program.
+Please ensure the images directory is placed next to the artifact to allow full functionality.
+You can customise these images by replacing files in the image directory with your own png files of appropriate resolution to match the dimensions of the target machine's display.

 ### Bug reports:
 If something doesn't work as you expect, please open an issue.
 I will work to resolve the problem.